GameTimeline

 TV coverage

-HotD Season 1 prologue and dialogue; one of the most-discussed pre-Dance events among fans.
+HotD Season 1 prologue and dialogue; one of the most-discussed pre-Dance events.
+Season premiere order: Game of Thrones—this history entry is lore year, not a US air date.

 17. Year of the Red Spring